sylvain-meunier/stageL3/Rapport/rapport.typ

 We present here some results regarding the analysis of tempo curve of musical performances, with score-based and scoreless approaches extending previously existing models.

-The @mir community focuses on three ways to compute musical information.
-The first one is raw audio, either recorded or generated, encoded in .wav or .mp3 files.
+The Music Information Retrieval (MIR) community focuses on three ways to compute musical information.
+The first one is raw audio, either recorded or generated, encoded using WAVE or MP3 format.
 The computation is based on a physical understanding of signals, using audio frames and spectrum, and represents the most common and accessible type of data.
-The second is a more musically-informed format, that indicates mainly two parameters : pitch (i.e., the note that the listener hear) and duration, encoded within a .mid (or MIDI) file.
-Such a file can be displayed as a piano roll, that is a graph which x-axis is time and y-axis is pitch (hence, the y-axis is discrete).
+The second is a more musically-informed format, that indicates mainly two parameters : pitch (i.e., the note that the listener hear) and duration, encoded within a MIDI file.
+Such a file can be displayed as a piano roll, i.e., a graph whose x-axis is time and y-axis is pitch (hence, the y-axis is discrete).
 The last way to encode musical information is the computed counterpart of sheet music.
-A sheet music is a way to write down a musical score, that is usually computed as a .music_xml file, mainly for display purposes.
+A sheet music is a way to write down a musical score, that is usually computed as a MusicXML file, mainly for display purposes.
 It comes with a *symbolic* and abstract notation for time, that only describes the length of events in relation to a specific abstract unit, called a @beat, and the pitch of each event.
 This kind of data is actually the least common and accessible.\

 To actually play a sheet music, one needs a given @tempo, usually indicated as the amount of beat per minute (BPM).
 Therefore, the notion of tempo allows to translate symbolic notation (expressed in musical unit, e.g., beats) to real time events (expressed in real time unit, e.g., seconds).
 We will discuss later on a formal definition of tempo.
 However, tempo itself is insufficient to describe an actual performance of a sheet music, i.e., the sequence of real time events.
 Indeed, @peter2023sounding present four parameters, among which tempo and @articulation appear the most salient in contrast with @velocity and timing.
 The latter represents the delay between the theorical real time onset according to the current tempo, and the actual onset heared in the performance.
 Even though such a delay is inevitable for neurological and biological reasons, those timings are usually overemphasized and understood as part of the musical expressivity of the performance.\